 The solution only uses secure HTTPS connections to communicate with other systems.
 There are access controls in place to only grant access to systems that are allowed.

 Unusual and malicious traffic is automatically detected by Amazon CloudWatch Alarms and notifications are sent to the responsible Storyblok employee.

-Data is backuped to a second physical location using a read replica with automatic failover.
-Additionally the data is backuped daily to Amazon S3 with a change log for a retention period of 30 days.
+Data is backed up to a second physical location using a read replica with automatic failover.
+Additionally, the data is backed up daily to Amazon S3 with a changelog for a retention period of 30 days.
 Restoring is possible at any point in time within 30 days.

-APIs of Storyblok are using HTTP with the TLSv1.1 protocol for communication.
+APIs of Storyblok are using HTTP with the TLSv1.2 protocol for communication.
 TLSv1.1 is depreciated and will be completely disabled after 01.12.2021.
 The domain

-Storyblok uses a web application firewall (Amazon WAF) for it’s APIs to mitigate cross site scripting, brute force and sql injections attacks.
-If an attack is detected a rule is added to the WAF to deny access for the attacker.
+Storyblok uses a web application firewall (Amazon WAF) for its APIs to mitigate cross-site scripting, brute force, and SQL injections attacks.
+If an attack is detected a rule is added to the WAF to deny access to the attacker.

 Storyblok performs continuous automatic security tests through Detectify as well as manual periodical DDOS tests on the API.